moorefu/RedisTimeSeries/docs/commands.md

     * When set to 0, the series is not trimmed at all
  * labels - Set of label-value pairs that represent metadata labels of the key
  * UNCOMPRESSED - Changes data storage from compressed (by default) to uncompressed
+ * OUT_OF_ORDER - Allows insertion and updating of past samples.
+Down-sampled rules are not updated

 If this command is used to add data to an existing timeseries, `retentionTime` and `labels` are ignored.